Seven Lease Clauses That May be Unenforceable

 Many property managers and landlords believe that when a renter signs a lease, it’s a legally binding contract because they agreed to the terms set forth.
-However, just because something is stated in the lease, doesn’t mean that it is actually enforceable in a court of law.
+However, just because the lease says something doesn’t mean that all the terms are enforceable in a court of law.
+Here are seven lease clauses that may be unenforceable depending on the laws in your state…

 No Notice: Any provision that declares that the landlord may enter the rental unit at any time without providing notice.